whizyrel/clinicAPI/README.md

 # clinicAPI
-just another API for clinic shift and leave scheduler
+API for generic clinic shift and leave scheduler